-- IDW Comics Issues: Picked up the license from DC in 2012.
-Original six issue series followed.
-Along with publishing comics for the 2016 series
+- IDW Comics Issues: Picked up the license from DC in 2012; original six issue series followed.
+Also publishes comics for the 2016 series

 - Cartoon Network Super Secret Crisis War: Part of a crossover with Dexter's Laboratory, Samurai Jack, Ben 10 Omniverse and Ed, Ed and Eddy.